Wedding Photographer Checklist

 11 Wedding Photography Essentials from the Staff at BorrowLenses

 The Canon 16-35mm f/2.8 L II USM is a sharp, fast wide-angle lens that has allowed me to get in close to the action and gave my wedding pictures a fun, different look.
-The slight wide-angle distortion on the images made for fun, quirky pictures that matched the feel of the wedding and the couple’s personalities. -Javi Melendez
+The slight wide-angle distortion on the images made for fun, quirky pictures that matched the feel of the wedding and the couple’s personalities.
+This is a must-have for any wedding photographer checklist. -Javi Melendez

-If you don’t want to carry heavy lighting equipment to your wedding photography shoots, this product’s perfect for you.
+If you don’t want to carry heavy lighting equipment to your wedding photography shoots, this product on the wedding photographer checklist is perfect for you.
 This reflector works wonders in outdoor lighting where strong shadows are present.
 Pop open the Creative Reflector and you have an instant fill-light to brighten up the shadows.
 It is lightweight and you will be able to take it anywhere. -Jeng Lim

 I recommend this lens for weddings because it creates something totally different than what a normal human eye sees.
 A lot of clients want to see something different and when you do something different from the norm, people differentiate you from other photographers.
 You can be really creative with the fisheye and make different compositions at a wedding that you wouldn’t be able to do with a normal wide lens.
 The fisheye also puts a lot of attention to the center of the picture, which can come in good use and it is also a really fun lens at the reception when everyone is dancing at the end of the night. -Derick Santos